Key Takeaways

 When an iPhone user with Call Screening enabled receives a call from a number not in their contacts, the phone answers automatically and prompts the caller: say who you are and why you are calling.
 The caller's response is transcribed in real time.
 The recipient reads it and decides whether to pick up, decline, or send to voicemail.
 The phone only rings for the recipient after the caller has spoken.

-If the caller does not respond — which is what happens when an automated dialer connects before an agent is available — the call rings through after approximately 30 seconds.
-But the damage is done.
-The screening prompt generated silence.
-The recipient saw nothing useful.
-The likelihood of answer drops.
+If the caller does not respond - which is what happens when an automated dialer connects before an agent is available - the call never rings for the recipient at all.
+The phone rings only after the caller states a name and reason.
+Silence produces nothing to display, and the system can end suspected robocalls automatically.
+The recipient never knows the call happened.

 For predictive and parallel dialers designed to detect a live answer before connecting an agent, this creates a structural problem.
 The screening feature answers the call.
 The dialer detects an answer.
 But no agent is ready.
 Dead air follows.
-The recipient declines.
+The call never reaches the recipient.

 This is where the contact rate impact concentrates: not in a broad refusal to take calls, but in a specific failure mode for automated dialing patterns that cannot respond to the screening prompt in real time.